Skip to main content

 Employment Law

 Employment law in Thailand is governed by the Labor Protection Act, which outlines the rights and obligations of both employers and employees.
-The act covers issues such as minimum wage, working hours, and termination of employment, and aims to ensure fair and equitable treatment of employees in the workplace.
+The act covers issues such as minimum wage, working hours, holidays, leave, and termination of employment, and aims to ensure fair and equitable treatment of employees in the workplace.

 Employment Agreement